danielyoureelewis/parallel-forth/readme.md

 Add more SHMEM functions - collectives etc

 Look for a way to integrate MPI functions

-Better formatting when in interactive mode

-It would be nice to have a history in interactive mode

 Segregate memory so that all allocations do not need to be symmetric.